Get a Free Quote

 The edges are the first part of a patch to peel.
 This is where a little extra effort goes a long way.
 After ironing it on, flip the garment inside out and apply heat to the back of the patch area.
 This helps melt the adhesive from the other side, creating a stronger seal.

-4. Turn Down the Heat (In the Wash!).
+4. Turn Down the Heat (In the Wash).

 Your washing machine is the patch's greatest enemy.
 To be kind to your patches:

-- Skip the dryer.
+Wash your garment inside out.
+This reduces friction on the patch surface.
+Use cold water.
+Hot water can soften the adhesive.
+Skip the dryer.
 Air drying is your patch's best friend.
 The high heat and tumbling of a dryer are a surefire way to loosen any bond.

-5. When in Doubt, Sew It On!
+5. When in Doubt, Sew It On.

 This is the oldest trick in the book.
 For absolute, no-fail permanence, sew around the edge of your iron-on patch.
 The iron-on adhesive holds it perfectly in place while you stitch, making the job easy.